-Create an educational poster, notebook or display about a shooting sports topic of choice that is age/grade appropriate.
+Beginner (grades 3-5 suggested): Create an educational poster, notebook, or display about a shooting sports topic of choice that is age/grade appropriate.

-Create an educational poster, notebook or display about a shooting sports topic of choice that is age/grade appropriate.
+Intermediate (grades 6-8 suggested): Create an educational poster, notebook, or display about a shooting sports topic of choice that is age/grade appropriate.
 Another option is to create an item to be used when developing shooting sports skills.

-Create an educational poster, notebook or display about a shooting sports topic of choice that is age/grade appropriate.
+Advanced (grades 9-12 suggested): Create an educational poster, notebook, or display about a shooting sports topic of choice that is age/grade appropriate.
 Another option is to create an item to be used when developing shooting sports skills.
 Youth can also design and complete an independent study activity.